Fighting Hunger Block by Block

 The effort is part of “Fighting Hunger Block by Block,” which aims to enroll more low-income people in SNAP (food stamps) and connect them with food pantries, farmers’ markets that accept SNAP, and other programs that can help them afford nutritious food.

-“Since 2002, the Coalition has helped more than 50,000 families in the Philadelphia region apply for SNAP and nutrition programs,” said Interim Executive Director Julie Zaebst. “‘Block by Block’ is a collaborative, grassroots effort that invests time and resources in communities that need the most help."
+“Since 2002, the Coalition has helped more than 50,000 families in the Philadelphia region apply for SNAP and nutrition programs,” said Policy Manager Julie Zaebst. “‘Block by Block’ is a collaborative, grassroots effort that invests time and resources in communities that need the most help."

 Last year, the Coalition's Block by Block efforts included the Nicetown-Tioga section of North Philadelphia as well as the Haddington section of West Philadelphia.